ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 ### JSON for Linking Data (JSON-LD)

 JSON-LD is one of the RDF serializations and to fully understand its syntax, requires a deep dive into RDF.
-For the purpose of this document, it is enough to understand the example below that represents a Logistics Object of type `Sensor`
+For the purpose of this document, it is sufficient to understand the example below that represents a Logistics Object of type `Sensor`

 A few points to mention about JSON-LD:
 - In JSON-LD, every data elements MUST a full URI as an `@id` associated with each data element